laboon/ebook/text/98_glossary_of_terms.md

 __Legacy code__: Code which is running in production, and was written without using modern software engineering techniques and/or has substandard automated test coverage.

+__Linter__: A static analysis tool which informs the user of potential issues with code.

 __Load testing__: Running a full system with a specified amount of demand (e.g., a certain number of users or events) in order to determine how the system operates under realistic conditions.

 __Logic bomb__: Code within a program which executes an unauthorized function, such as deleting all data on the first day of the month.